dbc2201/gla-bcsc0006-2024/src/main/java/list/README.md

 - Return the size of the list (size).
 - Sequentially access all the list elements without having to manipulate an index (print).
 - find a specified target value (search).

+---

+A Linked-List data structure provides the ability to add or remove items in the list in constant time i.e. O(1).
+It is useful in cases when you need to insert and remove elements frequently.
+Each element in a linked-list, is called a node, and stores information (data) and a "link" to the next node in the list.
+After we find the position of a node to be inserted or removed, the actual insertion or removal is done in constant time and no shifts are required unlike an array.

+A _node_ is a data structure that contains a data item and (usually) one or more links.
+A _link_ is a reference to another node.